Bullies are bad for you.

 Adults who bully others like to do so amidst a great deal of chaos and confusion, which they create.
 So their target is caught off guard.

 Some adults may not even realize they’re being bullied That’s because it’s not always easy to discern.

 Adult abusers often operate on the sly.

 They’ve spent decades learning how to claw their way to the top of the heap.
-This skill set was most likely first learned on the playground.
+This skill set was most likely first learned on the playground, and honed through the years.
 Researchers now know that childhood bullies often grow into mean adults.